4 Great Things To Bring To Assisted Living In Rancho San Diego

 3. Personal Items

-The fees at your community for assisted living in Rancho San Diego will include your apartment, weekly housekeeping, weekly laundry, meals and some activities and perhaps a bit more.
+The monthly fees at most assisted living communities in San Diego include apartment rent, care, weekly housekeeping, weekly laundry, meals, and some activities.
 However, these fees don’t include items such as toiletries, clothing and other personal items.
-For toiletries, this includes everything from shampoo to toilet paper to medical supplies and makeup.
-Don’t forget to bring one or two small trashcans for the bath and kitchen area.

-You will need to bring a shower curtain and rings, a few sets of bath towels, two sets of sheets and all of your pillows, blankets, etc. These items not only are essential, they can help brighten up and personalize your apartment for assisted living in Rancho San Diego.
 While you may have only a kitchenette and don’t plan to do much cooking, bring a few kitchen towels, some paper towels and cleaning wipes.
 In addition, bring some beverages and snacks to store in the kitchenette.
 While snacks and beverages are sure to be provided by the staff, it’s nice to have your own snacks and drinks on hand, as well.

-In addition, you want items that aren’t particularly delicate as the staff will be doing the laundry, and those industrial washers and dryers aren’t as easy on clothing as a home washer and dryer with its many settings.
+In addition, you want items that aren’t particularly delicate, as the staff will be doing the laundry, and those industrial washers and dryers aren’t as easy on clothing as a home washer and dryer with its many settings.
 Still, bring one or two dressy outfits.
-There are parties and excursions at Rancho San Diego assisted living communities, and you may want to head out on your own once in a while for a special occasion.
+There are parties and excursions at San Diego assisted living communities, and you may want to head out on your own once in a while for a special occasion.
 Because space is limited, it can be nice to have a family member store a few bins of out-of-season clothing at their home so that you can switch items out from time to time.

 4. Sentimental & Decorative Items